case-contract-testing/contract-case/README.md

 1. Although the test coverage is high, and great care has been taken to ensure that the results are correct, there may still be bugs.
 Please open an issue if you experience any problems.
 1. There isn't much documentation at the moment.
 If you want to get started immediately, we recommend starting with either the [client-driven end-to-end test](src/index.http.requestingCDC.spec.ts), or the [server-driven end-to-end test](src/index.http.respondingPDC.spec.ts).
 Make sure you remove `printResults: false`.

-You can follow the detailled progress by reading the [maintainer todo list](./docs/maintainers/todo.md).
+You can follow the detailed progress by reading the [maintainer todo list](./docs/maintainers/todo.md).
 These caveats will be updated as progress is made.

 ### I'm fine with all the caveats, how do I get started?